 Just as the Sun moves through the sky, the stars do too!

-Hold out your hand at arm’s length and spread out your index finger and little finger as far as you can (like a hook ‘em).
-That is about 15 degrees and 1 hour of star travel in the sky!
+Hold out your hand at arm’s length and spread out your index finger and little finger as far as you can (like a wide hook ‘em).
+That's about 15 degrees and 1 hour of star travel in the sky!

 Go outside and align a star to a landmark nearby such as a post or tower.

 Observe how the star slowly moves over time.

 Follow the link below to learn more about measuring distance in the sky yourself!